 I’ve always loved doing crafts and over the last few years my best friend Ivy and I have been crafting non-stop.
 Although we thought we would have many more years together creating, we are now coming up with lots of exciting things to donate to the Hospice Christmas Market, and more.
 We have fundraised for the Hospice in a few different ways now.
 I want to say thank you and helping others has always been important to me.
 When I was referred to the Hospice, I asked my consultant whether anyone else might need the room more than me.
 The Hospice has provided a light for me at one of the darkest times, and my donations will help them do that for others too.
 Donating to the Christmas market is particularly special.
 Making things that people will use to celebrate Christmas is a very positive way to support the Hospice and do something I enjoy.

 This time has been incredibly hard on my family, but the care from the Hospice has helped.
 Being able to have these special days together has been so important.

 The key thing I’ve noticed about the Hospice is trying to make things as normal as possible.
 Having chats or doing my crafts I can forget about being unwell.
 We have a big group of family and friends and its been so lovely having them come to visit, knowing they are taken care of.
 I also have someone stay with me every night, chatting, watching TV and still making memories.
 At the Hospice, I don’t ever feel alone.”

 Sarah featured in our Christmas Appeal in 2019 (below) and was also featured on the BBC News South East talking about her experiences.
-Sarah died early this year surrounded by her loved ones on the In-Patient Ward.
+Sarah died early last year surrounded by her loved ones on the In-Patient Ward.